jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 Outlier Jets is the industry leading private jet company providing global access to aircraft every hour of the day, a fixed–rate jet card program, and aircraft valuation and sales services.
-I work with them to refine and build new ideas to promote their products and services.
+I work with them to refine and build new ideas to promote their product.

 ### Fidelity Investments ~ 2022–2024

 Fidelity Investments serves over 40 million investors and manages over $9 trillion in customer assets.
-I worked with their OnSite Hub team to ship an internal app for employees to book desks and conference rooms to fit their hybrid schedules and coordinate in–person working sessions with their teams.
-I also worked with their Bloom team to build a scalable configuration system to customize their Bloom app for universities and corporate sponsors.
+I worked with their OnSite Hub team to ship an internal app for staff to book desks and conference rooms that fit their hybrid schedules and coordinate in–person working sessions with their teams.
+I then worked with their Bloom team to build the scalable configuration system that customizes the Bloom apps for universities and corporate sponsors.

 ### PrismHR ~ 2022–2024

 PrismHR is the leading HR platform for companies to manage their payroll, benefits, compliance, and other HR responsibilities.
-We worked together to build a cross–platform mobile app around their Employee Portal with private label builds branded for Prism customers.
+We worked together to build cross–platform mobile apps around their Employee Portal, with private label builds branded for Prism customers.

 ###  LandrumHR ~ 2023

 LandrumHR offers integrated, customizable services including payroll, employee benefits, risk management, workers’ comp, compliance, consulting and training.
-I led the development branded mobile apps for their employee portal based on the PrismHR private label apps.
+I led the development of branded mobile apps for their employee portal based on the PrismHR private label apps.

 ### Paychex ~ 2023

-Paychex is a leading provider of integrated human capital management solutions for payroll, benefits, human resources, and insurance services.
+Paychex is a leading provider of integrated human capital management solutions for payroll, benefits, HR, and insurance services.
 I led the development branded mobile apps for their employee portal based on the PrismHR private label apps.

 ### IDEXX Laboratories ~ 2021–2022